Fantasista Doll: Card club

-A 14-year-old junior high school student, and the master of five Fantasista Dolls.
+Uzume 14-year-old junior high school student, and the master of five Fantasista Dolls.
 She is an elite card player who won a card tournament prior to the beginning of the series.
 At first she was seriously troubled being responsible for five Dolls all of a sudden, although she eventually develops bonds with them and does not hesitate to fight alongside her Dolls in battles.